raidionics/Raidionics-Slicer/README.md

 # Raidionics-Slicer
 Plugin for 3D Slicer to use the segmentation models and clinical reporting techniques (RADS) packaged in Raidionics.
-The plugin was first introduced in the article "Brain tumor preoperative surgery imaging: models and software solutions for segmentation and standardized reporting", which has been published in [Frontiers in Neurology](https://www.frontiersin.org/articles/10.3389/fneur.2022.932219/full).
+The plugin was first introduced in the article _"Brain tumor preoperative surgery imaging: models and software solutions for segmentation and standardized reporting"_, published in [Frontiers in Neurology](https://www.frontiersin.org/articles/10.3389/fneur.2022.932219/full).

 <p align="center">
 <img src="Raidionics/Raidionics/Resources/Icons/Raidionics-Slicer.gif" width="85%">